When to plant Lavender in Union County, IL

 Union County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 10 and first fall frost is October 21.

-Union County County sits in USDA Zone 7a.
+Union County sits in USDA Zone 7a.
 Lavender grows reliably in zones 5a through 9b, so it's a good fit here.

-Can Lavender grow in Union County County's climate?
+Can Lavender grow in Union County's climate?

 Your Union County Garden Planner — Free